 Charming and poised with an ever-growing stature, her brilliantly bare rendition of David Bowie’s ‘Heroes’ wooed the crowd into an emotionally safe space, while the rest of her set powered on with flair and well chosen and eye-popping pyrotechnics.

 Earlier Metronomy treated the crowd at the North Stage to a joyous set that celebrated the 10th anniversary of their Nights Out album.
 The set included an introduction of each of the band members in the style of their song Aquarius Joe Mount said: “My name is Joseph Mount.
 “I’m a Virgo, and I like long walks along the canal in East London,” amid chuckles from the growing crowd.

 Local electronic duo HONNE took to the stage with their warm, summery robot-soul tracks while chill wave icon Toro Y Moi blessed the audience with his crowd pleasers like ‘Freelance’ and Baloji won over the onlookers with an energetic performance, mixing sumptuous Congolese-flavoured hip hop with accents of jazz, Afro-disco and funk.

-Elsewhere at All Points East at the North Stage, James Blake, known for his sonic versatility, was a perfect fit for this day of stellar, genre-blurring music.
+Elsewhere at the North Stage, James Blake, known for his sonic versatility, was a perfect fit for this day of stellar, genre-blurring music.
 The London-born, Grammy Award-winning artist served cuts from his latest album Assume Form such as ‘Mile High’ and ‘Barefoot in The Park’.